robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0608/README.md

 ## Improvements

-Consider moving them around for a more audible progression.
+You might consider rearranging the outputs to create a more interesting and audible progression.